xdan/jodit/README.md

 You will get:

 - inside /esm: ESM version of the editor (compatible with e.g. webpack)
-- inside /build/*.js: UMD bundled, not minified
+- inside /build/(es5|es2015|es2021)/*.js: UMD bundled, not minified
-- inside /build/*.min.js: UMD bundled, and minified
+- inside /build/(es5|es2015|es2021)/*.min.js: UMD bundled, and minified
-- jodit.d.ts: this specifies the API of the editor (this is what is actually versioned, everything else is considered private and might break with any release).
+- types/index.d.ts: this specifies the API of the editor (this is what is actually versioned, everything else is considered private and might break with any release).

 or